-Featured Messages with Lesson Plans
+Weekly Featured Messages with Lesson Plans

-Here's what you can expect through October 2017.
+Here's what you can expect through February 2019.

 These materials include broadcast messages dealing with current or calendar events, or pressing issues.
 Also included are correlating lesson plans with discussion generators and follow-up activities for all grade levels.

 If you are planning to use the weekly or monthly themes, it's important to know that because this content addresses many calendar events, these topics may or may not fit within the theme you choose for any particular week.